aplteam/Tatin/docs/SyntaxReference.md

 There might be a Tatin Server running on the local target folder, but this is not a requirement.
 In fact any running local server must be paused or stopped while `CopyRegistry` is running.

-By default the latest version of any major version of all packages that are not deprecated are copied, plus any dependencies.
+By default all packages are copied, even deprecated ones.

 Packages that are already saved in the target folder are not requested again, but check the `-force` flag.